-In Mexico, the Catholic Church served as both the literal and figurative center of town life.
-Churches were the locations of celebrations, religious observances, and social gatherings.
-Fiestas and processions were also an important part of Catholic religious observance in Mexico; these often took place in or near the church.167 Some small towns did not possess a priest.
-This was especially true in the northern provinces of Mexico, where the Church could not keep up with the rapidly growing population in the early twentieth century.168 Thus, traditions developed which were still religious in nature and did not rely on the presence of a priest to carry them out.
+were also an important part of Catholic religious observance in Mexico; these often took place in or near the church.
+Some small towns did not possess a priest.
+This was especially true in the northern provinces of Mexico, where the Church could not keep up with the rapidly growing population in the early twentieth century.
+Thus, traditions developed which were still religious in nature and did not rely on the presence of a priest to carry them out.
 Religion was often practiced in the home and amongst family as a form of "folk Catholicism" that reflected the rhythms of rural village life.
 Within this context, women played key roles as religious figures within the family.
 Often it was the mother or grandmother of a family who was responsible for the transmission of faith to her relatives.
-Many homes had an altar that was either used as a place for daily prayer or constructed for a special occasion such as the Día de los Muertos (Day of the Dead).
+Many homes had an altar that was either used as a place for daily prayer or constructed for a special occasion such as the Dia de los Muertos (Day of the Dead).

-Spirituality was no less important in Mexico, and was often more personal, family-oriented, and home-centered than was traditional in the U.S. Mexicans often did not attend formal church services regularly, which was viewed as "essential The Mexican experience of religion paid homage to the importance of the supernatural, which was regarded not as a distinct, distant sphere of life but rather one that traversed the natural world and everyday life.

-in the American Church's definition of the good Catholic."169 A study of Mexicans in Los Angeles in the 1950s found that East Los Angeles parishes were "characterized by irregular mass attendance and reception of the sacraments...
-Participation in parish organizations was reported small, and clubs and societies are 'attended by a few old faithfuls [sic].'"170 Rather, Latinos sought out their own version of Catholicism, especially as they encountered a new life and culture in America.171
+Spirituality was no less important in Mexico, and was often more personal, family-oriented, and homecentered than was traditional in the U.S. Mexicans often did not attend formal church services regularly, which was viewed as "essential in the American Church's definition of the good Catholic."
+A study of Mexicans in Los Angeles in the 1950s found that East Los Angeles parishes were "characterized by irregular mass attendance and reception of the sacraments...
+Participation in parish organizations was reported small, and clubs and societies are 'attended by a few old faithfuls [sic]."
+Rather, Latinos sought out their own version of Catholicism, especially as they encountered a new life and culture in America.
+171

 Further distancing Mexicans from American Catholicism was the intersection of folklore with religion that was common in Mexico.
-The Mexican experience of religion paid homage to the importance of the supernatural, which was regarded not as a distinct, distant sphere of life but rather one that traversed the natural world and everyday life.172 Curanderismo, or faith healing, is an example of the way in which folklore was incorporated into Mexican Catholicism.
+The Mexican experience of religion paid homage to the importance of the supernatural, which was regarded not as a distinct, distant sphere of life but rather one that traversed the natural world and everyday life.
+172 Curanderismo, or faith healing, is an example of the way in which folklore was incorporated into Mexican Catholicism.
 Women played important roles as healers and as disseminators of religion in the home.

-Mexican Catholicism also placed incredible importance on the veneration of saints, who were "reputed to have special powers," in addition to God and Jesus.173 Perhaps the most central figure in Mexican religious tradition is La Virgen de Guadalupe.
+Mexican Catholicism also placed incredible importance on the veneration of saints, who were "reputed to have special powers," in addition to God and Jesus.
+Perhaps the most central figure in Mexican religious tradition is La Virgen de Guadalupe.
 She is Mary, mother of Jesus, and a distinctly Native American and Mexican iteration of Mary.
 Her first iteration was as an Aztec mother and fertility goddess in the sixteenth century, and she became central to Mexican Catholicism thereafter.
-From the beginning, she represented a mother figure and also a provider of refuge for the poor, the weak, and the oppressed.174 One of her roles was also as a curandera.175
+From the beginning, she represented a mother figure and also a provider of refuge for the poor, the weak, and the oppressed.
+One of her roles was also as a curandera.